 How can I treat hemorrhoids at home?

 Although it’s essential that you see a doctor about your hemorrhoids and possible constipation, you can relieve your symptoms temporarily at home.
-For example, you can try softening up your bowels by sipping on water during the day.
+For example, you can try softening up your small and large intestines by sipping on water during the day.
 Unsweetened tea is another option you might like.

 Fiber supplements may also help soften stools and reduce pain during bowel movements.
 Your doctor may also prescribe using a sitz bath to relieve pain before and after surgical treatment.
 Alternatively, taking a warm bath and adding Epsom salt can be very healing.